Yes. That’s Marching Through Georgia in that clip.

 If “Buford T. Justice,” played by the immortal Jackie Gleason, and his dimwitted son “Junior Justice,” played by retired NFL linebacker Mike Henry, remind you a little of Dick Cheney and George W. Bush, then you’re on the right track.
 I doubt Hal Needham was a liberal, but I have no doubt that any Hollywood stuntman would find a character like Buford T. Justice and his dimwitted son the perfect butt of an endless stream of practical jokes.
 Buford T. and Junior Justice are the southern patriarchy personified, clownish, incompetent, dimwitted, but, nevertheless, relentless.
 I very much doubt Burt Reynolds is any more a liberal than Hal Needham, but he is a lazy, easy going, laid back actor who’s not going to resist a script that lets him sit back, relax, and get laughs.
 What’s more, he and Carrie, who never actually calls herself a “feminist” but who’s obviously meant to signify a “liberated” 1970s woman, have genuine romantic chemistry, something you can’t fake, and something Harrison Ford and Carrie Fisher certainly didn’t have in Star Wars.
 Carrie is quite literally running away from the patriarchy, and the “Bandit” is perfectly willing to help her do it, as long as it’s fun.

 It’s Smokey and the Bandit’s hook that seals the deal.
 A lot of very good 1970s films tied themselves to fads.
-Breaking Away exploited the 1970s cycling crazy, and Saturday Night Fever owed part of its box office success to Disco.
-For Smoke and the Bandit, of course, the fad is the CB radio.
+Breaking Away exploited the 1970s cycling craze, and Saturday Night Fever owed part of its box office success to Disco.
+For Smokey and the Bandit, of course, the fad is the CB radio.
 I’m not sure if truckers still use them.
 Certainly nobody puts them in their cars anymore, not since we all got cell phones, but back in the late 1970s they were a cultural phenomenon.
 They were, for lack of a better comparison, like social media for the working class.
 Unlike Twitter and Facebook, there was no hierarchy on CB radio.
 You didn’t know how many “followers” your fellow users had.
 You couldn’t block people you thought yourself too good for.
 You didn’t lecture people about their “entitlement.”
 What you did do, especially if you were a long-haul trucker, was use your CB radio to organize against the police.
 In the 1970s, the 55 MPH speed limit was also part of the “nanny state,” a measure enacted not so much for safety as to save gas.
 CB radios were a way of learning when and where it was safe to speed just like the good old days of the 1950s.
 As Carrie, “Snowman” and “Bandit,” make their way east to Atlanta, they find that, like a non-violent Bonnie and Clyde, they’ve become folk heroes.
 All their fellow southerners, white, black, male female, bourgeois, proletarian, sex worker or church deacon, want to see them make it back to the Lakewood Fairgrounds, collect the $80,000 dollars, and, most importantly, beat the cops.

 It’s actually a little shocking just how anti-racist Smokey and the Bandit is.
 When Buford T. Justice meets up with Sheriff Branford, played by African American actor George, no relation to Burt, Reynolds, he not only refused to believe that he’s the Sheriff, he wonders “what the world is coming to.”
 You can just see Justice in 2016 as a Tea Partier or a Trump supporter.
 When “Snowman” stops along the highway to fill his truck up with gas and have lunch, we notice that he’s good friends with the black owner and the black wait staff.
 Not so with the white customers, a redneck biker gang who provoke him into a confrontation, and beat him bloody.
 He gets his revenge by running over their Harley Davidsons with his truck.
 But it’s the final scene that fully convinced me that Needham, or Burt Reynolds, or one of the film’s editors, or someone, is pulling a fast one on the racist redneck south.
 As Snowman and Bandit approach the Lakewood Fairgrounds, and we a massive roadblock of Georgia State Troopers, we hear music.
 It’s not “Dixie” or heavy metal, or the 1970s hit trucker, CB radio song “Convey.”
 It’s the Civil War Union anthem “Marching Through Georgia,” the very music William Tecumseh Sherman’s troops sang as they marched from Atlanta to the sea, and put the final nail in the coffin of the Confederate South.
 I have searched high and low on the web for what exactly the intentions of Needham and Reynolds — both real southerners who had have absolutely known the cultural significance of Marching Through Georgia — were, but have found no real answers.